ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 # Admissions – Frequently Asked Questions

 Click a question to view the answer.
-Use **Ctrl + F** (or **⌘ + F**) to search by keyword.
+Use Ctrl + F (Windows) or ⌘ + F (Mac) to search within this page.

 ---

 <details>
 <summary><strong>How do I apply?</strong></summary>

-All applicants are encouraged to apply **online** via the University of Technology, Jamaica website.
+All applicants are encouraged to apply online via the University of Technology, Jamaica website.

 Supporting documents include:
 - Academic certificates
 - Birth Certificate or Certificate of Citizenship
 - Marriage Certificate (if applicable)
 - Tax Registration Number (TRN)
-- National Identification (Passport, Driver’s Licence, or Voter’s ID – if applicable)
+- National Identification (Passport, Driver’s Licence, or Voter’s ID, if applicable)

-**Transcripts**
+<strong>Transcripts:</strong>
 - Undergraduate (current or past UTech students): Not required
 - Postgraduate (current or past UTech students): Requested internally
-- New applicants from other institutions must submit transcripts by the closing date
+- New applicants from other institutions must submit transcripts by the application deadline

-⚠️ All supporting documents must be **certified**.
-Original documents are submitted **only upon request**.
+All supporting documents must be certified.
+Original documents should be submitted only when requested by the University.

 </details>

 ---

 <details>
-<summary><strong>Is online my only option to apply to the University?</strong></summary>
+<summary><strong>Is online my only option to apply?</strong></summary>

 No. Applicants who are unable to apply online may:
 - Print an application form from the University’s website, or
-- Collect an application form from the Office of Admissions and Enrolment Management
+- Obtain an application form from the Office of Admissions and Enrolment Management

-🕗 Monday to Friday, 8:00 a.m. – 4:00 p.m.
+Applications may be collected Monday to Friday between 8:00 a.m. and 4:00 p.m.

 </details>